jagretti/practical-test/README.md

 ### Jenkins

 Simple pipeline to build, test, push, and deploy image to Kubernetes.
-I'm using Kustomize because it's a simple tool to modify small apps, but as soon as the resources are bigger or there are too many changes to do, usually I prefer Helm.
+I'm using Kustomize because it's a simple tool to modify small apps, but as soon as the resources are bigger or there are too many changes to do, maybe Helm could be a good replacement.

 Some assumptions:
 * There's some kind of Ingress Controller installed in Kubernetes
 * Jenkins has kustomize/docker installed in their worked nodes

-## Diagram
+### Monitoring

 High-level diagram of a monitoring setup.
 Most of the tools provide a `/monitoring` Prometheus endpoint, that can be scraped and stored in Prometheus, to then visualize and alert using Grafana.
 Also there's a chance to push